-Right now, staying healthy is at the forefront of everyone’s minds — and that means more than just avoiding getting sick.
+Right now, staying healthy is at the forefront of everyone’s minds — and that means more than simply avoiding getting sick.
 Your physical, mental, and emotional health are all connected.
 As physical activities and social interactions are decreasing, keeping an eye on each aspect of your overall health is becoming increasingly important.
-Here are some tips for practicing self-care while you’re stuck at home.
+Here are some tips for practicing self-care while you’re at home.

 Establish a Self-Care Routine